mcvionekiss/BJJ-Rolltrack-Github/EC2_DEPLOYMENT_FIXES.md

 **Explanation:** Without the conditional check, the HTTPS server block would always be included, which could cause issues if SSL certificates weren't available or if HTTPS was disabled.
 Adding the condition ensures that the HTTPS server block is only active when USE_HTTPS is set to true.

 ### 10a.
-Caching and Static Asset Loading Issues
+Caching and Static Asset Loading Issues - Multi-Server Architecture

 **Problem:** After deployment, the React app is not formatted correctly, and users are still being redirected to the register page instead of the login page despite correct configuration in both frontend and backend code.

-**Fix:**
+**Investigation:** The application uses a dual-nginx architecture:
+1. Main nginx container (acting as a reverse proxy)
+2. Frontend container with its own nginx server for serving static assets

+Both needed caching configuration fixes to fully resolve the issue.

+**Fix Part 1 - Main Nginx Container:**
-1. Modified the Nginx configuration to reduce aggressive caching:
+1. Modified the main nginx.conf configuration to reduce aggressive caching:
    ```nginx
    # For static assets like JS, CSS, and images
    expires 5m;